JimSeker/Glass/README.md

 GlassInvaders is based on the AndGame in https://github.com/JimSeker/drawing repo.
 It has been updated to the screen size, using glass guesture and a demo of voice (but so slow to use in the game).

+OpenGLDemo is based on the BouncyCube  https://github.com/JimSeker/opengl repo.
+There is also a demo of a simple menu for exit the app.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for google glass and android.